viniciuskneves/vue-snakke/README.md

 const { progress } = useSnakke();
 ```

-`progress` is a readonly value (from 0 to 1) that will automatically update whenever the page is scrolled.
+`progress` is a Ref value (from 0 to 1) that will automatically update whenever the page is scrolled.
 You can use it to indicate page progress.

 ## Development